All Episodes

 This is Black and White on The Gray Issue.

-And that's Steven right there.
+And that's Stevie right there.

-Oh, Steven.
+Oh, Steven?

 I met Cedric.